 - Watch out for invented memories.
 There is a tendency to invent past experiences to explain the present.
 If you read that certain childhood experiences can cause certain reactions, you may come to believe that those things happened to you in your childhood.
 You may reinterpret or skew the past or even invent in your mind events that never happened, all in an effort to make sense of the present.

 - Not finding all the answers in the past does not mean you can’t resolve the present.
 Jason described his experience as follows: “At one point during my therapy I was trying to understand why I developed certain feelings during grade school.
 My therapist gave me an assignment to go back to my elementary school and spend an hour walking around the playground and try to recreate the feelings I had during a certain event.
 I did as he suggested, but never found any clues.
 To this day, I don’t understand why I reacted to the event the way I did.
 Although I didn’t find any clues to the present, I don’t let that bother me.
-The past doesn’t need to be completely explained.”
+The past doesn’t have to be completely explained.”

 - Don’t concentrate on the past to the exclusion of the present.
 Although the past may hold keys to help you understand the present, concentrate the majority of your time on your current feelings, actions, plans, failures, and successes.
 The past is only valuable inasmuch as it helps you to deal with the present.
 The extent to which the past is important depends on the level of trauma in the past.
 If you have not suffered abuse, you may not need to spend much time dealing with the past.
 If you have been abused, you may need to grieve and resolve past trauma.